-Lead reporters are responsible to maintain the reporting network.
+Lead reporters are responsible to maintain the reporting network and are main points of contact for the EEA and ETC.

 2.5.
 Technical details of reporting

 This section provides the different steps required for reporting in Reportnet 3.
 This is preferably done by the use of the Webform view, which can be found in the upper right section of the reporting screen.